 The Leaf Lake Ski Trail system is described as one of Ontario’s premiere cross-country ski trails.
 It features multiple loops that vary from easy to very challenging, with steep uphill sections and long downhills.
 The trails go through hardwood forests and offer lookouts and views of a number of lakes.
 There’s plenty to explore with 45 km of groomed and trackset trails.

 If you are new to skiing, try the multi-purpose trail that starts at Mew Lake.
 It crosses the Old Airfield, and connects with the historic Old Railway Bike Trail.

 Check the Ontario Parks Snow Report for updated ski and snow conditions.

 3. Snowshoeing opportunities

 Snowshoeing enthusiasts can go virtually anywhere in the park except the groomed and track-set cross-country ski trails.
-Still, we recommend staying off ice as conditions can be unpredictable.
+We recommend staying off ice as conditions can be unpredictable.